 - A 2020 SR/MA of studies specifically evaluating adolescents also found HIIT improved cardiorespiratory fitness relative to MICT regardless of initial BMI category or baseline fitness level.(Martin-Smith, 2020) Protocols as short as 6 minutes in duration and lasting as little as 4 weeks were effective.

-- A 2020 SR specifically evaluated HIIT vs MICT in studies including people with a median age >60.(Keating, 2020) Of 15 included studies, 7 found benefit of HIIT relative to MICT in at least 1 measured outcome.
+- A 2020 SR specifically evaluated HIIT vs MICT in studies including people with a median age >60.(Keating, 2020) Of 15 included studies, 7 found a benefit of HIIT relative to MICT in at least 1 measured outcome.
 None had worse outcomes with HIIT relative to MICT.
-There was no strong benefit seen of any one HIIT protocol compared to another but the most common utilized was a 4×4 method entailing:
+There were no strong benefits of any one specific HIIT protocol compared to another but the most common utilized was a 4×4 method entailing:

-- then perform four 4-minute intervals at 85-95% HRmax with each followed by a 3-minute lower-intensity intervals at 60-70% of HRmax
+- then perform four 4-minute intervals at 85-95% of your HRmax with each followed by a 3-minute lower-intensity interval at 60-70% of your HRmax

 Note: Regarding athletic endeavors, a 2020 SR/MA of marathon runners found factors correlating strongly with marathon performance were(Doherty, 2020):

 - weekly running distance – this is mostly MICT

 - length of the longest weekly run – this is also MICT